dreadcapn/MPF-Firepower/README.md

 # MPF-Firepower
-Attempt to control Firepower playfield with P-Roc &amp; MPF
+Attempt to control Firepower playfield with P-Roc/MPF

 Created by Greg Blythe